Key Players in the Capital Markets

 The secondary market is where the investors who participated in the primary market trade the securities they have acquired.

 It makes it easier for current investors to sell their holdings and opens the door for new investors to enter the market.
-In addition to this, it provides existing securities with liquidity and marketability.
+It also provides existing securities with liquidity and marketability.

 There is never any new issuance of shares or bonds on the secondary market.
 Instead, it is where previously issued securities can be bought and sold to interested parties.

-A broker acts as a mediator between two investors during the process of negotiating the purchase of securities and assists the parties in coming to an agreement.
+A broker acts as a mediator between two investors during the negotiation process of purchasing securities and assists the parties in reaching an agreement.

 Multiple sales of securities on the secondary market are possible.
 Therefore, the buyers, sellers, and investment banks are the most important participants in the secondary market.